vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 ![Conceptual figure of eDNA sampling process.
 Figure by Bob Kratt, USGS.](./Chapters/eDNA-tree.png)

 The first level of the model examines the occurrence of eDNA at a location.
-For example if we either visit the same site multiple times or visit multiple sites once, what's the probability eDNA will occur at the site.
+For example if we either visit the same site multiple times or visit multiple sites once, what's the probability eDNA will occur at the site?
 The binary state variable, $Z$, denotes the observation of eDNA at a location during a visit.
 If $Z = 0$, people did not detect eDNA in any samples.
 If $Z = 1$, people did detect eDNA in at least one sample from a visit to a site.